 - Painful ejaculation

 Not all medical experts agree that screening for prostate cancer will save lives.
-The controversy focuses on cost of screening, the age groups to be screened, and treatments after diagnosis.
+The controversy focuses on cost of screening, the age groups to be screened, and the potential for serious side effects associated with treatment after diagnosis.
 Not all forms of prostate cancer need treatment.

-It is no longer recommended that men receive the prostate-specific antigen (PSA) – based screening for prostate cancer.
-Currently, it is recommended that men have a conversation with their health care provider about their personal health and lifestyle, risk for prostate cancer, personal beliefs and preferences for health care, as well as the benefits and harms of PSA screening and any treatment that may result prior to making an informed decision about getting a PSA.
+The United States Preventive Services Task Force (USPSTF) no longer recommends that men receive the prostate-specific antigen (PSA)–based screening for prostate cancer.
+Currently, the USPSTF and the ACS recommend that men have a conversation with their health care provider about their personal health and lifestyle, risk for prostate cancer, personal beliefs and preferences for health care, as well as the benefits and harms of PSA screening and any treatment that may result prior to making an informed decision about getting a PSA.

-Potential benefits of prostate cancer screening include early detection and possible increased effectiveness of cancer treatment.
-Potential risks of prostate cancer screening can include false-positive test results, overtreatment and treatment that might lead to serious side effects such as impotence and incontinence.
+Potential benefits of prostate cancer screening include early detection and increased effectiveness of cancer treatment.
+Potential risks of prostate cancer screening can include false-positive test results, over-diagnosis, over-treatment and treatment that might lead to serious side effects such as impotence and incontinence.
 Each man should:

 - Understand his risk of prostate cancer